SeaWal/leetcode/README.md

-# Repo for my Leetcode solutions
+# Repo for Leetcode solutions
+ Contains folders for each Leetcode problem difficulty level:
+* Easy
+* Medium
+* Hard